mblockelet/opentezos/docs/tezos-basics/governance-on-chain.md

 In the _Exploration Vote Period_, delegates may vote for the top-ranked proposal from the previous _Proposal Period_.
 Delegates get to vote either _Yea_, _Nay_ or _Pass_ on a specific submission (voting rules are explained in the previous "_Super-majority_" and "_Quorum_" sections).
 If the voting participation fails to achieve the _Quorum_ or the 80% _Super-Majority_, the amendment process restarts from the beginning of the _Proposal Period_ (1.).

-## Phase 3: Testing Period
+## Phase 3: Cooldown Period

-If a proposal is approved in the _Exploration Vote Period_ (2.), the _Testing Period_ begins with a **testnet** fork that runs in parallel to the mainnet for 48 hours.
-These forks have access rights to the standard library but in a [*sandbox*](https://en.wikipedia.org/wiki/Sandbox_(software_development)) (at node level).
+If a proposal is approved in the _Exploration Vote Period_ (2.), the _Cooldown Period_ begins.

-The purpose is to verify that the migration from the old protocol to the new one works correctly.
-This 48-hour duration has been conservatively set to reduce the risk of the network perceiving the testnet fork as the main chain.
-However, 48 hours of testing is too short to determine whether a proposal is worthwhile and a safe amendment or not.
-A testnet matching the amendment proposal is likely to run off-chain during the remaining ~7.3 cycles of the _Testing Period_ to find security vulnerabilities.
-These extra cycles allow stakeholders to evaluate and discuss the amendment and gain better knowledge of its properties.
+The only purpose of this period is to let some time elapse before the promotion period.

+This period replaces the previous Testing period that was underused since most of the testing happens on a dedicated testnest.

 ## Phase 4: Promotion Vote Period
-At the end of the _Testing Period_ (3.), the _Promotion Vote Period_ (4.) begins.
+At the end of the _Cooldown Period_ (3.), the _Promotion Vote Period_ (4.) begins.
 The network decides whether to adopt the amendment based on previous off-chain discussions and its behaviour (in 3.).
 The voting rules are identical to the _Exploration Voting Period_ (2.) (settlement in the "_Super-Majority_" and "_Quorum_" sections).

 At the end of the _Promotion Vote Period_, the network counts the number of votes.
 If the participation rate reaches the minimum quorum and an 80% _Super-Majority_ of non-passing delegates vote in _Yea_, then the amendment proceeds to the _Adoption period_ (5.).
 If not, then the process reverts to the _Proposal Period_ (1.).
 The minimum vote participation rate is based on past ones.